Possible Reasons Your Credit Limit Increase Was Denied

 Your credit card issuer will send a letter if the information on your credit report or your credit score was the reason your credit limit increase was denied.
 The letter will name the primary factors that contributed to the decision and include your free credit score or instructions to order your free credit report.

-If you anticipate wanting a bigger credit limit, use your credit cards in a way that will help you get approved.
+If you anticipate wanting a higher credit limit, use your credit cards in a way that will help you get approved.
 Make all your monthly payments on time.
 Use your credit card each month and pay off a significant portion of your credit card balance.
-Making big purchases and paying a lump sum towards your balance can help the case that you need a bigger credit limit.
+Making big purchases and paying a lump sum towards your balance can help the case that you need a higher credit limit.
 But, be careful that you’re not charging more than you can afford to pay.
 Finally, minimize your new credit applications in the months leading up to your credit limit increase request.

 Chase Bank.
 "Sign in to get an instant decision on your credit line increase request."
 Accessed Jan.
 25, 2020.